RULES AND REGULATIONS OF THE

 B. “CHANNEL” shall mean any waterway now navigable by vessels including the structure and facilities created to facilitate navigation.

-C. “CITY” shall mean the City of Pittsburg.
+C. “CITY” shall mean the City of Pittsburg, California.

 K. “ONE VISIT REPAIR” shall mean a single repair of an unscheduled nature.
 A repair that is not part of normal maintenance.